This post may contain affiliate links. Read the full disclosure here.

 Research shows that the health of your baby is affected by your nutrition both during pregnancy and lactation.
 A study found in rats that the rats fed a diet restricted in protein or energy during lactation were delayed in reaching puberty (source).
 Increasing the number of fruits and vegetables, and eating lean protein is the best way to really encourage the overall health of mama and baby.
-My free 10-day reset can guide you on what that looks like, with recipes, so both you and baby can benefit from the power of nutrition and the immune system.
+My free 10-day reset can guide you on what that looks like, with recipes, so both you and your baby can benefit from the power of nutrition and the immune system.

 Increase your protein, decrease your carbs:

 One scholarly article correlates a lack of protein energy with a weakened immune system.
-I preach the power of protein here, and even have a specially formulated protein powder for breastfeeding mamas to nourish their bodies and increase breast milk.
+I preach the power of protein here and even have a specially formulated protein powder for breastfeeding mamas to nourish their bodies and increase breast milk.
 Protein is an essential nutrient that we need.
-By eating a lot of processed carbohydrates, we are leaving less room for the protein and essentially starving our bodies of the amino acids necessary to build healthy cells.
+By eating a lot of processed carbohydrates, we are leaving less room for protein and essentially starving our bodies of the amino acids necessary to build healthy cells.

 Here are some great protein sources to start adding to your diet now:

 - Plant-based protein powder with pea protein for the full amino acid profile.

 - Wild-caught fish/tuna

 - Grass-fed beef on the leaner side

 All of these protein sources need to replace bread, pasta, rice, and crackers.
 Combine your protein with colorful fruits and veggies, and your baby’s immune system will benefit greatly!

 In addition to really targeting the foundation of your health and immune system, there are some supplements you can grab to help as well.